Sukkur IBA University

 The Sukkur IBA University (previously Sukkur Institute of Business Administration or Sukkur IBA) is a higher education institute in Sukkur, Pakistan.
 It was founded in 1994 by Nisar Ahmed Siddiqui.
 University is a public sector degree-awarding institute chartered by the Government of Sindh and recognized by the Higher Education Commission.

 The university has been awarded the "W" Category by National Business Education Accreditation Council and National Computing Education Accreditation Council, "X" Category by National Accreditation Council for Teaching Education, and is recognized by Pakistan Engineering Council.

 History

 In 1994, Sukkur IBA University was established as Sukkur Institute of Business Administration.
 It was located initially in hired rooms of the Public School Sukkur building in Sukkur.
 At first, Sukkur IBA was affiliated to Institute of Business Administration, Karachi; with founding Director, Syed Anwar Ali Shah.
 The institute received its degree-awarding charter from the Government of Sindh in 2006.

 The institute was ranked third among business schools of Pakistan in the Higher Education Commission Pakistan Business School Ranking-2013.

 On 16 May 2017, Sindh Assembly approved the promotion of Sukkur IBA to Sukkur IBA University.
 The famous educationist of Sindh, Nisar Ahmed Siddique served as Vice-Chancellor and played a huge role transforming the university from a 2-room seedling.

 The university received "Green Campus" award from World Wildlife Fund (WWF) in 2017 for its environment-friendly initiatives.

-Sukkur IBA has no connection with IBA, Karachi in any terms, and the only thing they both share is the name else IBA, Karachi is totally separate entity and does not own nor has an affiliation with Sukkur IBA.